Last updated October 8, 2023

 During the Siege of Lisbon in 1147 Dom Afonso Henriques vowed that if he was able to defeat the Moors and take Lisbon for Christianity, he would build a monastery and dedicate it to the memory of St. Vincent of Zaragoza.

 Ground was broken n the monastery that same year, just outside of Lisbon’s city walls, hence the name “Fora” which means “outside.”
+It is one of the oldest buildings in that you can still see in Lisbon.

 In 1582, King Felipe II of Spain also became King of Portugal.
 His biggest project was reconstructing the São Vicente de Fora Monastery.